-Depending on your strategy and budget, you might consider a more in-depth influencer partnership such as an event or webinar series, or a less formal relationship that involves sharing content or commenting on social media posts.
-Chances are you’re already attending industry events -- if you work in Boston, for example, you might have members of your company attend the PRISM Awards & Gala hosted by the Builders and Remodelers Association of Greater Boston.
+Depending on your strategy and budget, you might consider a more in-depth influencer partnership such as an event or webinar series or a less formal relationship that involves sharing content or commenting on social media posts.
+Chances are you’re already attending industry events.
+If you work in Boston, for example, you might have members of your company attend the PRISM Awards & Gala hosted by the Builders and Remodelers Association of Greater Boston.

-Paid strategies through Facebook, Instagram, LinkedIn, and Twitter have impressive targeting abilities, however, each platform has its own nuances that must be navigated carefully in order to make the most of the time and money spent on paid efforts.
+Paid strategies through Facebook, Instagram, LinkedIn, and Twitter have impressive targeting abilities; however, each platform has its nuances that must be navigated carefully to make the most of the time and money spent on paid efforts.

 Want to know more about creating an inbound marketing strategy for your construction business?
 And should you go it alone -- or would you benefit from outsourcing your marketing?
 The free guide below will help you decide.